-Directors are regularly updated on the Group's businesses and the regulatory and industry-specific environments in which the entities of the Group operate.
-Updates on good corporate governance, relevant legal, regulatory and technical developments may be in writing or disseminated by way of briefings, presentations and/or handouts.
-During the financial year ended 30 September 2016, the Board has been briefed and updated on recent changes to the Companies Act (Chapter 50) (the "Companies Act") and Listing Manual.
+Our Directors are kept continually and regularly updated on the Group's businesses and the regulatory and industry-specific environments in which the entities of the Group operate.
+Updates on relevant legal, regulatory and technical developments and good corporate governance may be in writing or disseminated by way of briefings, presentations and/or handouts.
+The Board is also regularly updated on the latest key changes to any applicable legislation and changes to the rules of SGX-ST Listing Rules ("Listing Rules") as well as developments in accounting principles, by way of briefings held by the Company's lawyers and auditors.
 Our Directors are also encouraged to be members of the Singapore Institute of Directors ("SID") and to receive journal updates and training from SID in order to stay abreast of relevant developments in financial, legal and regulatory requirements.
+During the financial year ended 30 September 2017, the Board has been briefed and updated on changes to the Companies Act (Chapter 50) (the "Companies Act") and the Listing Rules.